DilrangiSankalpana/Data-Structures-and-Algorithm/README.md

 # Data-Structures-and-Algorithm
-I'm Dilrangi Sankalpana.I'm from matara.I have one sister who is a doctor.
+I'm Dilrangi Sankalpana.I'm from matara.I have one sister who is a doctor.I'm undergraduate at University of Moratuwa,Computer Science and Engineering Department.